caoccao/Javet/docs/reference/v8_function.rst

 Function Interception
 =====================

 Functions can be intercepted via Javet API.
-This is equivalent to the same capability provided by Node.js.
-However, there is still a key difference between user defined functions and function interception: local scoped context is visible to user defined function, but invisible to function interception.
+This is equivalent to the capability provided by Node.js.
+However, there is still a key difference between user defined functions and function interception: local scoped context is visible to user defined function, but invisible to function interceptor.
 Why?
 That's a long story related to how closure is implemented in V8 which is not the goal in this section.
 If local scoped context has to be required, please consider changing the function on the fly which is documented in next section.

 ``com.caoccao.javet.values.reference.IV8ValueObject`` exposes a set of ``setFunction`` and ``setFunctions`` that allow caller to register function interceptors in automatic or manual ways.